antonino3g/dotFiles/README.md

 # dotFiles

-A set of shell scripts, .txt and others types .files :)
+A set of shell scripts, .txt and any types .files :)